 Hardwood?
 Plywood?
 Laminated particle board?
 Plastics?
 Aluminum?

 Many manufacturers make bits especial for your material of choice.
 Bits for hardwood are designed to leave a clean edge.
 Bits for plywood and laminates are designed so they won’t mangle the outer veneer layers.
-Bits for plastics are designed to avoid excessive melting.
+Bits for hdpe sheets and other types of plastics are designed to avoid excessive melting.
 Aluminum cutting bits are designed to clear chips efficiently to avoid rewelding (heated chips getting fused to the hot cutting tool).
 Many bits can be used for multiple applications so you don’t need to buy 30 bits right away if you are in the prototyping stage of your project.
 A good all purpose bit is a 2-flute up cutting spiral bit.

 Use the strongest bit you can